c4ndyfl1p/matasano-cryptopals/README.md

 - Any representation of data has 2 aspects: radix/base and length.

   Saying "a binary string" is not enough.
 Instead "an 8-bit binary string" is more useful.

+#### Challenge 2:

+Implementation:

+Convert both the hexadecimal strings to